-Visitors to Bintan Island are allowed a maximum of two litres of alcohol, 200 cigarettes or 50 cigars or 100gm tobacco, and a reasonable amount of perfume.
+Visitors to Bintan Island are allowed a maximum of 1 litre of alcohol, 200 cigarettes or 25 cigars or 100gm tobacco, and a reasonable amount of perfume.
 Photographic equipment, typewriters, recorders and computers should be declared at customs upon entry.
 Television and radio sets, drugs, firearms and ammunition, printed matter in Chinese characters, Chinese medicines, transreceivers without prior approval, uncensored films, fresh fruits, plants and animals without quarantine permits are strictly prohibited.

 There is no discernible public transportation system on Bintan Island.
 The best way to get around the island is via taxis or car rental.
 Taxis are available at resorts as well as at the ferry terminal, ready to take you to other parts of Bintan such as Tanjung Uban, Lobam, Trikora and Tanjung Pinang.
 Car rentals cost between SGD 50 – 100 per day for a sedan.
 In order to avoid 'misunderstandings' or any unpleasantness, it’s best to go for hotel-recommended taxis or car rentals rather than touts, especially at the jetty.

 Most of the resorts in the north are located within close proximity of each other, with shuttle bus services connecting them.
 The few local bus services that exist are infrequent and erratic, with bus stops mainly unmarked.
 The main bus terminal is located at Batu Tujuh, on the outskirts of Tanjung Pinang, taking you to Kijang, Trikora and Tanjung Uban.
 Shuttle services to Tanjung Pinang are normally provided by major hotels and resorts at a charge.
 There are also minibuses called ‘mikrolet’ that operate on fixed routes.